AudioMNIST: Exploring Explainable Artificial Intelligence for Audio Analysis on a Simple Benchmark: Results

+\paragraph{Classification based on raw waveform representations} For classification based on raw waveforms, we use the downsampled and zero-padded signals described in \Subsubsecref{subsubsec:classificationbasedonspectrograms} as input to the neural network directly.
+Here, we design a custom CNN which we refer to as \emph{AudioNet}.
+For details of the training protocol of both models and the architecture of AudioNet, we refer to \ref{sec:modeldetails}.

 Model performances are summarized in \Tabref{tab:table1} in terms of means and standard deviations across test folds.
 Comparisons of model performances may be difficult due to the differences in training parameters and are also not the primary goal of this paper, yet, we note that AlexNet performs consistently superior to AudioNet for both tasks.
-However, both networks show test set performances well above chance levels, i.e., for both tasks the networks discovered discriminant features within the data.
-The considerably high standard deviation for gender classification of AudioNet originates from a rather consistent misclassification of recordings of a single speaker.
+However, both networks show test set performances well above chance level, i.e., for both tasks the networks discovered discriminant features within the data.
+The considerably high standard deviation for sex classification of AudioNet originates from a rather consistent misclassification of recordings of a single speaker in one of the test folds.